edumagueta/edumagueta/README.md

 <h3 align="left">🌎 About Me</h3>

 - Hello!
-My name is Eduardo Magueta, I am transitioning my career into software development.
-I'm studying Analysis and Systems Development while enhancing my skills through courses and bootcamps.
+My name is Eduardo Magueta, and I am a Senior Java Software Developer.

-- I focus on backend development using Java with Spring Boot and relational databases.
-I also have knowledge of AWS, agile methodologies, and basic understanding of Docker.
+- I specialize in backend development using Java with Spring Boot and relational databases.
+I also have experience with AWS, agile methodologies and Docker.
+Additionally, I hold AWS certifications and have solid experience in backend development.

 - Here on GitHub, you will find some of my projects and experiments with different technologies. 🚀